-All computer users (display screen users) will have their work environment reviewed by a trained assessor upon commencement of employment or upon significant change to their workstation.
-Where the assessment identifies problems, it is the responsibility of the assessor to ensure that these are rectified.
-Employees are advised that they are required to report any discomfort or pain experienced whilst at their workstation to their line manager or a member of the Facilities Team.
+Regional based staff are assessed in their own homes by a suitably trained assessor.
+Staff are advised that they are required to report any discomfort or pain experienced whilst at their workstation to their line manager or a member of the Facilities Team.

-All employees have the right to request an eye test, this will be arranged by the employee at an optician of their choice, the cost of which can be met by the Association health scheme.
+All staff have the right to request an eye test, this will be arranged by the employee at an optician of their choice, the cost of which can be met by the Association health scheme.

-Francis Crick House operates as a hot desk environment; therefore, all staff health and safety inductions now include details on how to set up a workstation.
+Francis Crick House and Fora operate as hot desk environments; therefore, all staff health and safety inductions include details on how to set up a workstation.

-3.18 Manual Handling
+3.16 Manual Handling